SergeoLacruz/inventree-supplier-sync/README.md

 ### The actual component
 This is the primary key of the next component to be synchronized.
 It is a persistent storage of the plugin and changes automatically.
 You should not touch it.

+### Failure count
+This value counts up each time an access to the supplier API fail.
+This can happen if the network connection is broken or the suppliers server is down.
+When this counter reaches 10, the regular sync is disabled by setting the switch above to off.
+Check the connection, reset the counter and enable the sync again.

 ## Usage
 ### What it does